ROHAN WORKMANCo-Founder and CEO

 ANTHONY GLENNINGFund Manager

-Anthony Glenning is a seasoned Chief Executive and Non Executive Director with a career spanning 25 years in the software development industry, 14 of those in Silicon Valley.
+Anthony Glenning is a seasoned Investment Professional and Non-Executive Director with a career spanning 25 years in the software development industry, 14 of those in Silicon Valley.

 In 1999, he founded Tonic Systems, a web application development company that was acquired by Google in 2007 as part of the Google doc suite of products.
 From 2010 to 2018, Tony was formerly the Investment Director for Starfish Ventures, a venture capital firm that specialises in Australian high growth technology businesses.
 During that time Anthony held directorships at Aktana, Atmail, DesignCrowd, MetaCDN and Nitro Software.